JingruGong1023/MLE-AS-interview/Data_Science_Interview_Questions.md

    data compression, speeds up learning algorithm and visualizing data

+   Goal: minimize info loss, increase the interpretability in lower dimension, preserve data structure

 2. **What do we need PCA and what does it do? **

+   Project data onto orthogonal vectors that maximize variance

    PCA tries to find a lower dimensional surface project , such that the sum of the squared projection error is minimized

 3. **What is the difference between logistic regression and PCA?**

+4. **What is the drawback in PCA**

+    Outliers

+5. **how do we know the dimensions of the data with principle components**

+    k- dimensional = k principle component

+6. **How are the principle components ranked **

+    pc are ranked by the proportion of variance explained by $ \frac{\lambda_i}{\sum \lambda} $

+7. **What is the eigenvector in PCA**

+    in PCA, the eigenvectors are uncorrelated and represents principle components

-4. **What are the two pre-processing steps that should be applied before doing PCA?**
+8. **What are the two pre-processing steps that should be applied before doing PCA?**

     mean normalization and feature scaling

-5. **If we want only the 90% varaince, how to choose PC**
+9. **If we want only the 90% varaince, how to choose PC**

-6. **PCA calculation details**
+10. **PCA calculation details**

     https://stats.stackexchange.com/questions/2691/making-sense-of-principal-component-analysis-eigenvectors-eigenvalues

-7. **What if after pca, we still left with 300 dimensions**
+11. **What if after pca, we still left with 300 dimensions**

      two reasons:

      1. The pca does not work:

         that means your features either have non-linear relationships or no relationships at all. go ahead choosing other kernel methods, such as t-SNE

         or you forgot to normalize your data..

-    2. pca works, any reduction is good, we cann't remove too much dimensions because we will lose lots of information.
+     2. pca works, any reduction is good, we can't remove too much dimensions because we will lose lots of information.

-8. **Other than PCA, what else methods do you know for dimensionality reduction**
+12. **Other than PCA, what else methods do you know for dimensionality reduction**

      T-SNE

+13. **What is T- SNE**

+     Focus on keeping very similar data close

+14. **How does T-SNE preserve local structure**

+     **using student t-distribution** to compute the similarity between two points in lower-dimensional space.

+15. **Why does t-sne uses t distribution to compute the similarity in lower dimensional space**

+     because t-distribution creates the probability distribution of points in lowers dimensional space, reduce the crowd issue

+16.

+17.

+18.

+19.

+20.

 </br>